Apply to Work at the Polls in 2026

 Poll workers (election officials) are essential to the election process.
 Some tasks include:

-- Voter “check-in” – greet voter, check them in via poll pad, provide ballot
+- Checkers – check voters in via poll pad or voter list, provide ballot to voter

-- Voter “checking out” – check voter out via poll pad, direct them to cast ballot into the voting machine for their precinct
+- Ballot Box Attendant – Supervises the ballot box, directs voter to cast ballot into the voting machine for their precinct

-- Vote Tallying – Review voting machine totals and count write-in votes
+- Vote Tallying – Review voting machine totals and count write-in and unread ballots at end of day.

-There are three shifts of duty on Election Day:
+There are four shifts of duty on Election Day:

-Poll workers are paid for the hours they work.
+Poll workers are paid for the hours they work or they can be volunteers.

 Poll Worker Requirements